 They can grow to more than 4m (12-13ft) but can easily be kept smaller by pruning the stems prior to spring.

 The stems of a draceana marginata are commonly flexible and thin and seem adequately disproportionate to its height and also the foliage that tops it.
-They can easily be bent and shaped to conform to your structural desires by using bonsai wire to contort each stem.

 If your dracaena is only single-stemmed and you want it to branch out, cut the foliage from the top and reduce the stem to the desired height.
 Within a few months the foliage will begin to bud from the wound and new branches will grow.

 How to propagate dracaena maginata

 Draceana's can be propagated by a variety of ways but the most easiest is by taking a cutting from the stem and after applying some rooting hormone to the base (don't forget which end is 'up') firmly push it into some potting mix.
 Water frequently and apply a liquid fertilizer when the foliage begins to appear.

 Other methods of propagating dracaena include air-layering and basal root cuttings.

 Fertilising dracaena marginata